wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 logs.level
 ^^^^^^^^^^

-Set the logging level for the Wazuh Dashboard log files.
+Set the logging level for the Wazuh dashboard log files.

 +--------------------+------------+
 | **Default value**  | info       |